AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Testsuite/app.rst

 ``/regexp/`` filters that select no lines are allowed and act as a no-ops.
 This is useful in situations where a single driver is shared across different tests.
-Non-empty intersections between different filters are "allowed" as well, however most often correspond to mistakes as the sets of expected indications simply accumulate.
+Non-empty intersections between different filters are "allowed" as well, however most often correspond to mistakes.
+Indeed the sets of expected indications just accumulate and the test typically becomes impossible to pass.

 .. _harness-rationale: